 * U.S. dollar has fallen to 2014 lows this week

-* Demand outlook weaker ahead of refinery maintenance season
+* But demand outlook weakens ahead of refinery maintenance season

-Both contracts were set for weekly gains after support from a weakening dollar, which on Friday hit new three-year lows against a basket of other leading currencies.
+Crude oil futures have received support from a weakening dollar, which on Friday hit fresh 2014 lows against a basket of other leading currencies.

-As oil is traded in dollars, swings in the greenback can impact oil demand as they affect the price of fuel purchases for countries using other currencies.
+As oil is traded in dollars, swings in the greenback can also impact oil demand as it affects the price of fuel purchases for countries using other currencies.

-Still, crude prices were capped by seasonally weakening demand.
+Despite this, crude prices were prevented from further rises by a seasonally weakening demand outlook.

 Many refiners shut down after winter for maintenance, resulting in lower orders for crude, their most important feedstock.

-On the supply side, U.S. oil production <C-OUT-T-EIA> was expected to hit 10 million barrels per day (bpd) soon, putting it on a par with top exporter Saudi Arabia.
+On the supply side, U.S. oil production <C-OUT-T-EIA> is expected to hit 10 million bpd soon, after reaching 9.88 million bpd last week.